 Legal Writing Faculty

 Members of the legal writing faculty have been recognized both for their contributions to the profession and for their outstanding teaching.
 In 2012, Professor Laurel Currie Oates received the Thomas M. Holdych Award for Meritorious and Transformational Service; in 2009, she received the Marjorie Rombauer Award for Contributions to the Teaching of Legal Writing; and in 2007 she received the Burton Award for Outstanding Contribution to Legal Writing Education.
 In addition, she received Seattle University Alumni Association's Distinguished Teaching Award in 1997, and the Association of American Law Schools' Legal Writing, Research, and Analysis Section Award in 2003.
 In 2012, Professor J. Christopher Rideout was named Outstanding Faculty Member of the Year, as he was in 1998 and 1995.
 In 2009, he received the Mary Lawrence Award from the Legal Writing Institute for outstanding contributions to legal writing scholarship.
 In 2010, Professor Deirdre Bowen received an award for Best Paper for the National People of Color Legal Scholarship Conference Junior Faculty Writing Competition Award Winner for her article American Skin: Dispensing with Colorblindness and Critical Mass 73 U. Pittsburgh L. Rev. 109 (2012).
-In 2007, Professor Anne Enquist won the Service Award from the AALS Section on Legal Writing, Reasoning, and Research.
+Professor Anne Enquist will receive the Burton Award for Outstanding Contributions to Legal Writing Education at the Library of Congress in Washington, D.C. on June 9, 2014.
+In 2007, she won the Service Award from the AALS Section on Legal Writing, Reasoning, and Research.
 In 1998, the Legal Writing Institute gave special awards to Professors Anne Enquist, Christopher Rideout, and Laurel Currie Oates for their contributions to the profession.

 Legal Writing Faculty